maskirovka3301-oss/gtrends-mayday/README.md

 Using output directory: ./output
 Using date range: today 3-m
 Screenshots per term: 1
+Invalid screenshot handling: Deleting all non-chart screenshots (Oops, errors, no_data, etc.)
+Keyword decomposition: DISABLED (using exact keywords only)
 Region: Worldwide (no geo-restriction)
 Category: all - All categories
 ✓ Tesseract OCR found